‘Swiss brand’ enhanced during pandemic

 The measures Switzerland has taken to cope with the coronavirus pandemic has strengthened its global reputation, according to the head of the government body that promotes the country’s image abroad.

-Speaking to the Le Temps newspaperexternal link on Saturday, Nicolas Bideau, director of Presence Switzerlandexternal link, said that the “Swiss brand” had come out of the crisis well compared to negative headlines surrounding other countries.
+Speaking to the Le Temps newspaper on Saturday, Nicolas Bideau, director of Presence Switzerland, said that the “Swiss brand” had come out of the crisis well compared to negative headlines surrounding other countries.

 “Coronavirus has more or less had a positive effect on the image of the country,” he told the newspaper.